 Special consideration will be given to presentations related to telecoupling (environmental and socioeconomic interactions over distances, such as trade, water transfer, human and animal migration, species dispersal, species invasion, disease spread, tourism and so on).
 Topics may include causes and effects of telecouplings on socioeconomic and ecological sustainability of coupled human and natural systems (CHANS).
 For more information about CHANS, see: Science Magazine and AMBIO.
 For information about telecouplings, see Ecology&Society.

 Former award recipients are not eligible to apply.
 Underrepresented students are especially encouraged to apply.

 These special awards are made possible by the support of the National Aeronautics and Space Administration (NASA) and Michigan State University.

 Before starting the application process, students should have the following items available:

 - all authors

 - abstract (as it was submitted to US-IALE)

 - cover letter

-Each applicant should have discussed the application with her/his major adviser and received approval from the major adviser before applying.
+Each applicant should have discussed the application with her/his major advisor and received approval from the major advisor before applying.